msyamkumar/cs220-s22-projects/p11/README.md

 **Requirements:**
 - Use `scatter`
 - Use `time_delta`
-- Label the horizontal axis as "comment length" and the vertical axis as "likes"
+- Label the horizontal axis as "days after the video was published" and the vertical axis as "likes"

 *Hint:* Create 2 lists - one for time deltas and one for likes.
 Go through `videos`, and for each of the comments, get the time delta and the number of likes.
 Append each of those values to the appropriate lists.